Before the Election: Absentee Ballot

 Absentee Ballots

-If you are unable to return your ballot by these deadlines then you will have to go to your appropriate polling place on Election Day to cast your ballot in person.
-Absentee ballots are not accepted on Election Day at the Auditor’s Office or voting locations; absentee ballots brought to a voting location on Election Day will be spoiled and you can vote at the polls.
+Absentee Ballots must be returned prior to Election Day and are not accepted on Election Day at the Auditor’s Office or voting locations; absentee ballots brought to a voting location on Election Day will be spoiled and you can vote at the polls.
+October 28, 2024 will be the last day that ballots are MAILED to those who have applied.
+After that date, Absentee Ballots must be picked up from the Auditor’s Office.

 Close window